stanley-fok/COVID-19-Data-Visualisation/README.md

 ![image alt](https://github.com/stanley-fok/COVID-19-Data-Visualisation/blob/01525830dbe5057412dd31587341de74f969e653/5.png)

 ##Summary of insights

-At the start of the pandemic in 2020,

 • Peak of the Pandemic: Both the highest active cases and deaths were recorded on 2020-07-31, indicating this was a critical point in the pandemic's timeline.
 • Sustained High Numbers: The minimal variation in active cases and deaths across the top dates suggests that the region experienced sustained pressure on healthcare systems over this period.
-• Increasing Trend in Active Cases: The steady rise in active cases from mid-July to the end of the month indicates a potential lag in response measures or the impact of external factors such as new variants, easing restrictions, or delayed vaccination rollouts.
+• Increasing Trend in Active Cases: The steady rise in active cases from mid-July to the end of the month indicates a potential delay in response measures or the impact of external factors such as new variants, easing restrictions, or delayed vaccination rollouts.
+• Holiday Impact: A significant drop in vaccinations was observed during the Christmas holidays, suggesting the need to plan for continuity of healthcare services during festive seasons.
+• Strategic Peaks: The high vaccination numbers before and after the holidays may reflect strategic planning by health authorities to maximize coverage.
+Understanding such patterns can help optimize resource allocation in future vaccination campaigns.

+##Recommendations & Succeeding Steps

+• Investigate potential external factors such as weather conditions, vaccine supply, and public sentiment to understand their influence on vaccination rates.
+• Examine the impact of local or regional policies during the study period to identify correlations between governmental actions and vaccination uptake.